Project Cost Sheet in Unifier

 Select any default view at this moment as it may change later so no worry about it.

-Under Structure Tab – select “Tree” if you want intended rows in your cost sheet or else keep Flat.
+Under Structure Tab – select “Tree” if you want intended rows in your cost sheet or else to keep Flat.

 Select the number of segments you want to keep in your cost sheet. (segments created during CBS design).